- Class Description and Learning Outcomes

 - Followed the class conduct guidelines.

 As a general rule-of-thumb (here, here, here, and here, among many), students are expected to spend between 2-3 hours of time outside of class for each hour in class.
-This course meets for 4.5 hours per week and, thus, you should dedicate between 9 and 13.5 hours of time outside of class to preparing for class, completing homework and other assessments, and studying for exams.
-The work required for this course can be completed within this expected amount of time, if that time is quality-time (i.e., without distraction).
-If you feel that you are spending an inordinate amount of time on some assignments because you are “stuck,” then start your assignments early so that you can stop (and do other things) and make plans to see the tutors or instructor for help.
+This course meets for 4.5 hours per week and, thus, you should dedicate between 9 and 13.5 hours of time outside of class preparing for class, completing homework and other assessments, and studying for exams.
+The work required for this course can be completed within this expected amount of time, if that time is without distraction).
+If you feel that you are spending an inordinate amount of time on some assignments because you are “stuck,” then start your assignments early so that you can stop (and do other things) and make plans to see the tutors or me for help.

 Three options for extra credit are: